jcfaile/jcfaile.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-I mostly plan to use this to host educational materials I have made and my academic work at UT.
+Currently this website hosts educational materials I have made while at UT.

 For the Spring 2023 semester I will be reading with Professor Alexis Vassuer.